How to Qualify a Tenant for Your Rental

 Tenant qualifying standards are criteria a prospective tenant must meet before they can even be considered as a renter for your property.
 It is basically the first stage in the tenant screening process.
-These requirements must be the same for every single tenant who applies to fill a vacancy at your property.

 Same Standards for All

+To ensure you are not accused of discrimination, tenant qualifying standards must be the same for every single tenant who applies to fill a vacancy at your property.
 It is illegal to alter these requirements or have different requirements because of someone’s age, race, gender, religion or any other characteristic protected under the Federal Fair Housing Act.
 For example, it would be illegal to have a qualifying standard that the tenant cannot have any children because this would be discrimination against families.

 9 Examples of Tenant Qualifying Standards

 Qualifying standards are a checklist for landlords.
 They allow you to screen tenants according to the same basic criteria.